 Cities are notorious heat sinks - in urban areas, cool seasons tend to be less cool, and hot summer months can be positively hellish.
 Light cotton clothing ought to see you through.

 Most cities in Southeast Asia have places that sell really cheap clothing, so you might consider packing very light and buying your clothes at your destination instead!
 (Caveat: if you're extremely tall or broad, this might be a bad idea, as the clothes sold at such places are made to fit smaller Asian body shapes.)

 - Where can you buy clothes, cheap?
 Check out our article on Shopping in Southeast Asia's Markets.

 Beaches may enjoy fresh breezes blowing in from the sea, but they offer little protection from the sun.
 Apart from the summer clothes mentioned in the previous section, bring or buy a towel, flip-flops, and a sarong.
 (The sarong is the Swiss Army Knife of clothing.
 Wear it to the shower to deter peeping toms!
 Use it as a makeshift blanket, bedsheet, sunshade, or curtain!
 Use it in lieu of a towel!
 The possibilities are endless.)

 Higher elevations tend to be cool in the summertime and positively frigid in the cold months.
-Bring warmer clothing, like a sweater or a fleece jacket, if you’re headed to places like the Cameron Highlands in Malaysia, the North or Central Mountains in Vietnam, Northern Thailand, or the Mountain Province in the Philippines.
+Bring warmer clothing, like a sweater or a fleece jacket, if you're headed to places like the Cameron Highlands in Malaysia or North or Central Mountains in Vietnam.
 Supplement this with a flannel blanket.

 Odds and Ends